clara-parabricks-workflows/genomics-analysis-blueprint/CONTRIBUTING.md

-# Contributing to Clara Parabricks Single Cell Analysis Blueprint
+# Contributing to Clara Parabricks Genomics Analysis Blueprint

 Contributions to this Genomics Analysis blueprint will fall into the following 2 categories.